Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 \subsection{Examples of monoidal theories}

-We give examples of monoidal theories, with not much comment.
+We give examples of monoidal theories that will be referenced later.
 Most of these are very well-known and commonly used.
-The exceptions to this are the theories in Definitions~\ref{def:thy-11-nat-monoids} and~\ref{def:thy-indexed-monoids}, which are included as they will play a prominent role in the theory of layered monoidal theories.
-Monoidal theories with more involved generators and equations appear in Chapter~\ref{sec:layered-examples}, where we discuss several domain specific theories.
-An example of obtaining a monoidal theory from an existing one appears in Appandix~\ref{sec:para-copara}, where we present a construction that allows morphisms to be {\em parameterised}.
+Monoidal theories with more involved generators and equations appear in Section~\ref{sec:layered-examples}, where we discuss several domain specific theories.
+An example of obtaining a monoidal theory from an existing one appears in Appendix~\ref{sec:para-copara}, where we present a construction that allows morphisms to be {\em parameterised}.

-\begin{definition}[Symmetric monoidal theory] A {\em symmetric monoidal theory} is a monoidal theory $(C,\Sigma,\mathcal S)$ such that for all $a,b\in C$, the set $\Sigma(ab,ba)$ contains the special generator, denoted by $\scalebox{.4}{\tikzfig{journal-figures/symmetry}}$, called the {\em symmetry}, and the set $\mathcal S$ contains the following equations, where $s$ ranges over all terms of the appropriate type, and the symmetry on the non-generator wires is defined recursively: \scalebox{.6}{\tikzfig{journal-figures/symmetry-eqns}}. \end{definition} We remark that most of the concrete examples of monoidal theories we will see in this article will be symmetric.
+\begin{definition}[Symmetric monoidal theory] A {\em symmetric monoidal theory} is a monoidal theory $(C,\Sigma,\mathcal S)$ such that for all $a,b\in C$, the set $\Sigma(ab,ba)$ contains the special generator, denoted by $\scalebox{.4}{\tikzfig{journal-figures/symmetry}}$, called the {\em symmetry}, and the set $\mathcal S$ contains the following equations, where $s$ ranges over all terms of the appropriate type, and the symmetry on the non-generator wires is defined recursively: \scalebox{.6}{\tikzfig{journal-figures/symmetry-eqns}}. \end{definition} Symmetric monoidal theories allow permuting the wires in any order -- working with a symmetric monoidal theory is in a sense equivalent to treating the (co)arities as multisets rather than lists.
+We remark that most of the concrete examples of monoidal theories we will see in this article will be symmetric.